function-store/TD_ParHoverMIDI_VSN1/README.md

 - **Hold the knob push button and rotate**: While hovering over or controlling any parameter
 - **Result**: Uses an alternate step size for finer or coarser control
 - **Step Size**: Configurable via the `Secondary Step` parameter
+- **Quick Step Assignment**: While holding the knob push button, press any step button to set that step size as the secondary step
 - **Use Case**: Quickly switch between two different precision levels without cycling through step buttons

 ### Parameter Pulse (`Pulse Index`)